-The Crown Commercial Service eAuction programme will help the public sector make savings when buying common goods and services.
+The Crown Commercial Service eAuction programme can help government, public and third sector organisations make savings when buying common goods and services.

 An electronic auction (eAuction) is a procurement tool that uses web-based software to allow potential suppliers to compete online, in real time, to provide prices for the goods/services under auction.

 eAuctions can be based on price alone or other criteria such as quality, delivery or service levels can also be taken into account.

 Potential suppliers compete with each other by reducing the price of the goods or services.
 This is referred to as a ‘reverse’ auction as prices are reduced rather than increased.
 Prices gradually reduce during the eAuction, as suppliers offer improved pricing in order to win the contract.

 Potential suppliers compete with each other by increasing the price they are willing to pay for the goods or services in order to win the business being offered.
 This is referred to as a ‘forward’ auction as prices are increased.
 Prices gradually increase as suppliers offer improved prices in order to win the contract.
 An example of this type of eAuction is suppliers bidding to purchase paper and magazines for recycling.